starchy-tato/starchy-tato/README.md

 - 👋 Hello!
 I’m @starchy-tato
 - 📚 I’m interested in expanding my knowledge of front end and back end technologies!
 - 🌱 I’m currently completing my internship through Manpower's TECHCareers Software Development program partnered with SAIT.
-My goal is to develop technical skills through this program so I am able to successfully transition into the tech industry.
-I was previously a piping designer in O&G.
+My goal is to develop technical skills through this program so I am able to secure a fullstack role in the tech industry.
+I have a background as a piping designer in O&G.
 - ✨ Open to constructive feedback
 - 🇨🇦 🐄 🐶 🎮 🎨 ⌨️